-Financial assets and financial liabilities at fair value through profit or loss comprises financial instruments held for trading which includes common stock, government bonds, forward contracts, futures contracts and equity swaps.
-All common stock and government bonds held long and derivative contracts in net receivable position (positive fair value) are reported as financial assets held for trading.
+Financial assets and financial liabilities at fair value through profit or loss comprises financial instruments held for trading which includes common stock, forward contracts and equity swaps.
+All common stock held long and derivative contracts in net receivable position (positive fair value) are reported as financial assets held for trading.
+All derivative contracts in a net payable position (negative fair value) are reported as financial liabilities held for trading.
+The Fund recognises financial assets and financial liabilities held for trading on a trade date basis.